Gain a clear, detailed understanding of Luna Modeler’s interface.

 Display cardinality captions

-It can be useful to view additional information near reference/relationship lines.
+It can be useful to view additional information near relationship lines.
 Whether it is simple information indicating the maximum number of records, or information containing advanced quantification – the minimum number, the most likely number and the maximum number of records.
 You can also specify just the max number of records and keep the visualization simple.

 Enable the Display cardinality captions option to see the captions in your ERD.